jimmytricks/DidYouWatchTheGame/readme.md

 # Roadmap

-- Create interactive feature to switch between multiple NHL Teams
+- Date function to show in browsers time
+- Function to check if highlights / results are ready
-- Add dynamic colours depending on teams
+- Add customizable colours

 # Credits